-These 32-36 hospital beds are not included in system bed capacity as they are not for permanent assignment.

-ADC has employed four offender classifications to designate inmate good time.
+- These 32-36 hospital beds are not included in system bed capacity as they are not for permanent assignment. - ADC has employed four offender classifications to designate inmate good time.
 The four classes have also been used to designate security status.
 Class I contains three sub-classes, A, B and C, which refer to varying degrees of minimum security.

-Class I - (A, B & C) - 30 days reduction for each 30 days served; minimum security.

-Class II - 20 days reduction for each 30 days served; medium

-Class III - 8 days reduction for each 30 days served; medium

-Class IV - not regarded for good time; maximum security.
+The classes are as follows: - Class I (A, B & C) 30 days reduction for each 30 days served; minimum security. - Class II 20 days reduction for each 30 days served; medium security. - Class III 8 days reduction for each 30 days served; medium security. - Class IV not regarded for good time; maximum security.